Richard Luyt: Governor of British Guiana

+University administrator

 Having been born and educated in Cape Town, he returned there in 1967 as principal and vice-chancellor of the University of Cape Town, a post which he held until 1980.
 Because of his actions in British Guiana, his appointment was initially opposed by the student body but he soon won them over.
 During this period, at the height of the apartheid years in South Africa, academic freedom was under threat and Sir Richard was in the forefront of South African vice-chancellors who fought to protect these freedoms.
 He also vigorously objected against banning orders and detention without trial of students and staff who protested against apartheid.

-Sir Richard was an excellent cricketer and rugby player.
-He obtained a Rugby Blue at the University of Oxford where he was a Rhodes Scholar and played in three first-class cricket matches for Oxford University Cricket Club.

-During World War II Sir Richard fought against the Italians in Ethiopia and was awarded the Distinguished Conduct Medal.
+Personal life

+Luyt was married to Joan Mary Wilder until her death in 1951, four months after giving birth to a daughter.
+Luyt married Eileen Betty Reid in 1956, with whom he had two sons.

+Legacy

+An award named after Luyt was given to one of the two-highest achieving students at the University of Cape Town from 1991 to 2009.
+In 2009, the Sir Richard Luyt Memorial Scholarship was renamed to become a part of the Kerry Capstick-Dale student leadership awards.